stenciljs/site/versioned_docs/version-v4.33/guides/storybook.md

 ## Running Storybook

-To launch Storybook, simply run:
+To launch Storybook, first make sure your Stencil project is built, then simply run:

 ```sh
 npm run storybook